sasstools/sass-lint/docs/rules/force-element-nesting.md

 }
 ```

-When enabled, the following are allowed:
+When disabled, the following are allowed:

 ```scss
 div {